nodeminderjs/NodeMinder.js/README.md

 No configuration yet, and almost everything is hard coded.

-I'm developing this on an Ubuntu 12.04 64 bits server with a GV-800 card with an attached cheap mini-camera.
+I'm developing this on an Ubuntu 12.04 64 bits server with a GV-800 card with two attached cheap mini-cameras.
 The cameras options are hard-coded and are the following:

     Camera 01
     device: /dev/video0